hendeavors/maxmd-registration/README.md

 Note: The username and password for the person are necessary to create the account with maxmd and receive a direct message account.

-Assuming you receive a successful response from maxmd and username freddie.
+Assuming you receive a successful response from maxmd and use freddie as the username.
 The response will be in the following format:

 ```
 response: {#176